1010101110/okcart/README.md

 # Customization

 All the pages are in the src/components folder.
 Feel free to change the style of pages to your liking.
 Most html code is done with Vuetify so check out their docs.
+Anytime you make changes you need to rebuild and restart the server.

 ## Theme
 You can edit theme colors via vuetify.